IepIweidieng/TJAPlayer3/tja.md

 * `#BMSCROLL` \
   ***Supported by***: TaikoJiro v1.91
   * The [`#SCROLL`](#scroll) command is ignored.
-  * Emulates the scrolling behavior of Taikosan.
+  * Replicate the scrolling behavior of Taikosan.
 * `#HBSCROLL` \
   ***Supported by***: TaikoJiro v2.31
   * Likes `#BMSCROLL` ("**B**E**M**ANI-like"), but [the `#SCROLL` command](#scroll) ("(per-note) **H**iSpeed") is not ignored and is effective.